rtomik/k3s_ansible/readme.md

 ## Prerequisites

 - Ansible 2.9 or higher
-- Node with installed Ubuntu 24.04
+- Nodes with installed Ubuntu 24.04
 - SSH access to all nodes
 - `kubectl` installed on your local machine
 - A custom domain that you control and can configure DNS records for (recommended: https://porkbun.com/)